Home

 Here are a few practical strategies that can make a world of difference:

-A Shared Digital Calendar is a Must: Seriously, don't even try this without one.
+• A Shared Digital Calendar is a Must: Seriously, don't even try this without one.
 A shared calendar for custody days, doctor's appointments, and school events is your single source of truth.
-It cuts out the "I thought you had them" confusion entirely.

-Make Exchanges Stress-Free: If you can, use neutral ground like school or daycare for drop-offs and pick-ups.
-This simple trick minimizes direct interaction during what can be a sensitive moment and keeps the focus where it should be: on a smooth transition for your child.
+• Make Exchanges Stress-Free: If you can, use neutral ground like school or daycare for drop-offs and pick-ups.

-Keep Communication Business-Like: Stick to the facts.
-A respectful, to-the-point communication style about logistics can solve problems before they have a chance to blow up into bigger emotional conflicts.
+• Keep Communication Business-Like: Stick to the facts.
+A respectful, to-the-point communication style about logistics can solve problems before they have a chance to blow up.

 Shared custody plans like the 5-2-2-5 are on the rise as more families aim for truly balanced parenting time.
-In fact, research shows that about 46% of separated parents live just a short drive from each other.
-This proximity makes schedules with frequent exchanges far more manageable and often leads to higher satisfaction for both the parents and the kids.
+Research shows that about 46% of separated parents live just a short drive from each other, making schedules with frequent exchanges far more manageable.

 Addressing Feelings of Uneven Time